weipeng/pyepi/README.md

 ## Running the simulations
 The code now is updated to be runable in Python3.

-To run the simulation, one has to make sure the following packages are installed.
-Use the following command under the directory *pyepi*:
+To run the simulation, one has to make sure the following packages are installed Thereafter, for starting the simulations, use the following command under the directory *pyepi*:
 ```
 python3 -m simulations.sim
 ```